8 Reasons MSM is a Skincare Powerhouse: Aging, Acne, Healing & More

 Most people can safely take up to 6 grams of MSM per day without reaching toxic levels and can continue taking it for as long as necessary.
 Generally speaking, when MSM supplementation is stopped, the good results associated with it stop as well.

 Fortunately for your skin, MSM can be applied as little or as much as you want – always with remarkable results.
-We use it as part of our 16-in-1 anti-itch cream, rosacea cream and Oasis because it speeds healing and soothes irritated skin.
+We us it as part of our 16-in-1 anti-itch cream and rosacea cream because it speeds healing and soothes irritated skin.
 It works amazingly well for rashes, dermatitis, eczema, psoriasis, dry skin, and more.

 While it may not be well-known to most people, MSM plays an essential role in the human body.